gabrieljiglau/funtion-optimization/README.md

 instances of the EvaluationFunction interface are evaluated by either hillClimbing or a version of hybridisedSimulatedAnnealing

-all the test functions are multimodal and such,some runs might be(or not) more successful than the others
+all the test functions are multimodal and as such,some runs might be(or not) more successful than the others